Trisomy 21 (Down Syndrome)

 Treatment To be successful one must treat the brain, where the injury actually exists.
 The Institutes offers a comprehensive home program that focuses on neurological growth and development.
 Our goal is physical, physiological, intellectual, and social growth towards excellence for each child.

 Courses: The Institutes presents courses for parents where they can learn how to successfully provide enrichment and opportunity at home to help their child progress.
-Our course for the Brain-injured Child is presented in Philadelphia in the United States, India, Italy, Japan, Brazil, Russia, Spain, Australia, Singapore and Mexico.
-Click For Course Dates
+Our course for the Brain-injured Child is presented in Philadelphia in the United States, Japan, Brazil, Singapore and Mexico.
+Inquire about the next course.

 Diagnosis: A proper diagnosis describes where the injury exists in the brain, the degree of the injury, and the extent of the injury to the brain.

 Appointments: Parents may wish bring their child to The Institutes.
 After a detailed history is taken and a careful and thorough evaluation is completed, a diagnosis is made and a home treatment program is designed for each child and carefully taught.
 Learn More

 Support: When parents return home to carry out the program, the staff of The Institutes provide the support parents need to carry out the program until their next visit to The Institutes.

 Results: Using the programs developed by The Institutes, children diagnosed with autism have been able to improve function and, in some cases, perform at peer level or above.